 Can CBT benefit you?

 When it comes to treating substance disorders, there is no one-size-fits-all approach.
 However, in terms of treatment plans that are flexible and adaptable enough to treat a wide range of different people, CBT is highly effective.
-It can be used in both individual and group settings, as well, to make it more effective to learn and practice techniques that can help you change your behaviors in everyday life.
+It can be used in both individual and group settings to make it more effective in learning and practice techniques that can help you change your behaviors in everyday life.

 CBT is designed to help you better understand your past behaviors while having a focus on improving the future by showing you how you can change them.
 This can help give you the positive momentum that is often so crucial to a successful recovery from addiction.

 What’s more, like recovery from addiction in general, CBT focuses on the long-term improvements that you need.
 While the techniques of CBT and the discovery of your thought patterns can be revelatory, we make sure that we follow up with homework that you take with you in your everyday life.
 Your behaviors have to be altered bit by bit, helping you live a healthier life once you’re done with your treatment program.

 With CBT, we can address and change your beliefs and thought patterns.
 You can also gain a sense of self-awareness that can make you less likely to fall into a relapse or, if you do, you can understand the steps that led to relapse and change them.

 Get in touch with Grand Falls Addiction Treatment Center today